bismailov/vim_pathogen/README.md

 That brings up an interactive history of : commands, you can edit them, and to run one you hit "enter" on the line

+Indenting text

+ - To reindent whole buffer `gg=G`
+ - To use markers: `ma` mark top of block to indent as marker 'a'
+...move cursor to end location
+`>'a`    Indent from marker 'a' to current location
+`='a` to reindent.